Municipalities of the Jyväskylä Region

 Hankasalmi

 Revontuli Resort’s sauna world and entertainment offer – golf, bowling and dining – as well as fantastic igloos stand at Hankasalmi’s heart.
 In winter Finland’s best ski centre for families – Häkärinteet – offers 13 ski slopes plus the Häkä Snow Park.
 From Häähninmäki there is a network of recreational trails extending over 100 km for hikers and mountain bikers set amidst outstanding nature.
-Sepän Galleria, the museum village in the centre of Hankasalmi proper as well as the observatory at Hankasalmi are all worthy of a visit.
+The museum village in the centre of Hankasalmi proper as well as the observatory at Hankasalmi are all worthy of a visit.
 Erä’s Pete in turn will be happy to arrange activities and excursions as required.
 Read more about Hankasalmi.

 Konnevesi